OLE OLE OLE OLE OLE OLE OLE OLE OLE OLE OLE OLE..............................................

 AC MILAN vs LIVERPOOL

 No wonder Liverpool walk on with hope in their hearts after Rafa Benitez's side completed the most remarkable comeback in the history of European finals to write a glorious new chapter in the club's already rich history with a penalty shoot-out win over AC Milan.
+Carried on the back of Steven Gerrard, their inspirational and defiant captain, Liverpool somehow recovered from a 3-0 half-time deficit with three incredible goals in six breathtaking minutes.

 It was simply unbelievable.
 But they were not finished there, with Jerzy Dudek producing two amazing late saves in extra-time before denying both Andrea Pirlo and Andriy Shevchenko amid the drama of a penalty shoot-out.